TravelMapping/HighwayData/hwy_data/BRA-SP/brasp/README.md

 * SPA-200/310 (as of 2019, but no imagery along the actual route)
 * SPA-119/333 (as of 2018)
 * SPA-244/344 (as of 2015)
+* SPA-481/425 (as of 2018, but no imagery along the actual route)

 Notes on routes:
 * SP-023 [is signed](https://www.google.com/maps/@-23.3311657,-46.6881006,3a,15y,323.87h,85.55t/data=!3m6!1e1!3m4!1s5A4-ftmAyB5rGudEevLz_w!2e0!7i16384!8i8192).
 The east end is where maintenance and signage ends; the west end is a little sketchy due to a gap in maintenance through Franco da Rocha.